Fast Track Designation Request Performance

 To be eligible for the fast track program, an applicant must submit a request with supporting documentation for fast track designation for the product and its proposed use.
 FDA is required by the statute to decide within 60 days of receipt of the request whether the conditions for fast track designation have been met.
 This report illustrates CBER's performance in reviewing and deciding on these requests.

-Details on the FDA fast track program, including Section 112 of FDAMA and the proposed and final rules in the Federal Register can be found in the Guidance for Industry: Fast Track Drug Development Programs - Designation, Development, and Application Review - 11/18/98; Appendix 2; Appendix 3 - (CDER MAPP 6020.3); CBER SOPP 8405; Appendix 4.
+Details on the FDA fast track program, including Section 112 of FDAMA and the proposed and final rules in the Federal Register can be found in the Guidance for Industry: Expedited Programs for Serious Conditions––Drugs and Biologics - 5/2014; Appendix 2; Appendix 3 - (CDER MAPP 6020.3); CBER SOPP 8405; Appendix 4.

 CBER Fast Track Designation Request Performance Report